multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 For most languages, DataStation looks in your `$PATH` environment variable for an implementation of the language you pick in the code panel.
-The in-memory SQL option is an exception, you don't need anything installed to use it.
+The SQL option is an exception, you don't need anything installed to use it.

 If an implementation by the name it looks doesn't exist, the panel